-- Disciplinary action, wherever possible, is restorative rather than merely punitive.
-The school will treat seriously any behaviour that discriminates based on Indigenous identity, race, religion, colour, ancestry, place of origin, marital status, family status, age, sex or sexual orientation, gender identity/expression, or physical or mental disability. - Repetitive or severe unacceptable behaviour may result in increased severity of subsequent disciplinary action.
-The age and maturity of students are considered when determining appropriate consequences. - Special considerations may apply to students with special/diverse needs if these students are unable to comply with a code of conduct due to having a disability/challenge of an intellectual, physical, sensory, emotional, or behavioural nature. - Responses to unacceptable conduct are consistent and fair. - Students, as often as possible, are encouraged to participate in the development of meaningful consequences for violations of the established code of conduct.
+- Disciplinary action, wherever possible, is restorative rather than merely punitive. - Repetitive or severe unacceptable behaviour may result in increased severity of subsequent disciplinary action.
+The age and maturity of students are considered when determining appropriate consequences. - Special considerations may apply to students with special/diverse needs if these students are unable to comply with the code of conduct due to having a challenge of an intellectual, physical, sensory, emotional, or behavioural nature. - Responses to unacceptable conduct are consistent and fair. - Students, as often as possible, are encouraged to participate in the development of meaningful consequences for violations of the established code of conduct.

-Notifications
+• Notifications